 - Any other command typed at the prompt should be executed as if it is the name of an executable file.
 For example, typing "a.out" should execute the file a.out.
-The file can be in the current directory or in any of the directories specified by the PATH environment variable (use getenv to get the value of PATH).
+The file can be in the current directory or in any of the directories specified by the PATH environment variable.
 The file should be executed after creating a new process and then exec'ing the file onto it.
-The parent process should wait for the file to finish execution and then go on to read the next command from the user.
-The command typed can have any number of command line arguments. - Support background execution of commands.
-Normally when you type a command at the shell prompt, the prompt does not return until the command is finished.
-For background executions, the prompt returns immediately, the command continues execution in the background.
-Typing an "&" at the end of a command (for ex., a.out&) should make it execute in the background. - Should be able to redirect the output of a program to a file using ">" and read the input of a program from a file using "<".
+The parent process should wait for the file to finish execution and then go on to read the next command from the user. - Should be able to redirect the output of a program to a file using ">" and read the input of a program from a file using "<".
 For example, typing "a.out > outfile" should send whatever was supposed to be displayed on the screen by a.out to the file outfile.
 Similarly, typing "a.out < infile" should make a.out take the inputs from the file infile instead of the keyboard. - Should be able to redirect the output of one command to the input of another by using the "|" symbol.
 For example, if there is a program a.out that writes a string "abcde" to the display, and there is a program b.out that takes as input a string typed from the keyboard, counts the number of characters in the string, an displays it, then typing "a.out | b.out" at your shell prompt should display 5 (the output "abcde" from a.out was fed as input to b.out, and 5, the number of characters in "abcde", is printed).
 Use the pipe command.
-Any number of redirections should be allowed (for ex., $a \mid b \mid c, a \mid b \mid c \mid d \mid e,...)$ .

-To run your shell, write another C program that will create a child process and call an appropriate form of exec to run the program above from the linux shell.
+To run your shell, write another C program that will create a child process and call an appropriate form of exec to run the program above.
 The parent process simply waits for the child to finish (execute the "exit" command), after which it also exits.